randyrossi/bmc64/README.md

 # Machine Selection

 The default machine is a C64.
-You can switch to VIC20, C128 and Plus/4 from the 'Machines->Switch' menu option.
+You can switch to VIC20, C128, Plus/4 or PET from the 'Machines->Switch' menu option.
 These configurations are defined in machines.txt.
 There you will find configurations for each machine type for NTSC/PAL over HDMI/Composite combinations.
 Most video modes are 720p but you can change this (see below).

 # machines.txt (Video & Timing)